Skip to content

 Controls which objects this slot accepts.

 • Tags - Tags that describe this slot.
-Used by AttachmentTagFilter on objects or transfer processes to match compatible pairs.
+Matched by AttachmentPointTagCheck (on objects, agents, or transfer operations) to pair compatible objects and slots.

 Phase Tabs